Rise Above: The Tribe 8 Documentary

-Rise Above: The Tribe 8 Documentary is a feature film about the all women queercore punk band Tribe 8 directed and produced by Tracy Flannigan.
+Rise Above: The Tribe 8 Documentary is a 2004 American documentary film about the all women queercore punk band Tribe 8 directed and produced by Tracy Flannigan.

 Description

 The film chronicles live performances, candid moments of their lives at work and on the road, and the controversy at the Michigan Womyn's Music Festival, an all women's music festival, that landed them in a quagmire of protest and praise from a fiercely divided crowd.
 It also captures the truly funny and warm people behind the music and the politics.
 Starting with their controversial gig at the 1994 Michigan Womyn's Music Festival, the film chronicles four years of the band.

-The images presented on stage of blow jobs, sadomasochistic acts and mock castrations are not shocking the audience for shock's sake, for example Lynn Breedlove, the lead singer wore a strap-on didlo.
+The images presented on stage of blow jobs, sadomasochistic acts and mock castrations are not shocking the audience for shock's sake, for example Lynn Breedlove, the lead singer wore a strap-on dildo.
 Breedlove often got young men up from the audience to "service" her, this act was to break the taboo of straight male penetration.
 The documentary portrays on a deeper level through the band members' intense personal disclosures.